A.E. (video game)

-A.E. (sometimes shown unpunctuated as AE) is a fixed shooter written by Jun Wada and Makoto Horai for the Apple II and Atari 8-bit family and published by Broderbund in 1982.
-Versions for the VIC-20 (1983) and MSX (1984) followed.
+A.E. (sometimes shown unpunctuated as AE) is a fixed shooter written by Jun Wada and Makoto Horai for the Apple II and Atari 8-bit computers and published by Broderbund in 1982.
+Versions followed for the VIC-20 (1983) and MSX (1984).
 Unlike most earlier shooters which have a solid color or starfield as a background, the action in A.E. takes place in front of science fiction scenes.
 Attacking creatures emerge from points in the image, often appearing to come from behind objects.
 Combined with a slight scaling as they advance, there is the impression of depth.

 According to the back of the box, "A.E. is the Japanese word for 'ray' as in Manta Ray or Sting Ray", robotic versions of which are enemies in the game.

 Gameplay

-The player's ship can be moved left and right along the bottom of the screen.
+The player's "missile battery" can be moved left and right along the bottom of the screen.
 The fire button launches a missile upward which detonates when the button is released.

+Chains of creatures swoop in, flying in curves in front of and behind elements of the scene in a 2.5D effect The movement is much like Galaga, but enemies never settle into a formation; they're always moving.
+The creatures shoot projectiles downward at the player.
+A missile battery is destroyed if hit by an enemy or an enemy projectile.